lpiekarski/intruder/README.md

 Connection: close
 ```
 Notice the `FUZZ` keyword in `User-Agent` header.
 This value will be replaced in requests with lines from wordlist one-by-one.
-Also, you should remove content-length header - it will be added automatically with the value adjusted to the potentially fuzzed content.